What ICD-10 codes are used for acute renal failure?

 - The prognosis of ARF varies depending on the cause, severity, and timeliness of treatment.

-- Early recognition and management of risk factors can help prevent acute renal failure in some cases.
+- Early recognition and management of risk factors can help prevent acute renal failure in some cases and can lower the risk of permanent kidney damage.

 In some cases, if the underlying cause is treated promptly, acute renal failure can be reversed, and kidney function may recover.